stitchdata/docs/_integration-schemas/ga360/ga_session_hits.md

     primary-key: true
     description: "The unique visitor ID - also known as client ID."
     foreign-key-id: "full-visitor-id"

+  - name: "visitStartTime"
+    type: "number"
+    primary-key: true
+    description: "The timestamp expressed as POSIX time."
+    foreign-key-id: "visit-start-time"

+  - name: "hitNumber"
+    type: "number"
+    primary-key: true
+    description: "The sequenced hit number.
+For the first hit of each session, this is set to `1`."
+    foreign-key-id: "hit-number"

   - name: "appInfo"
     type: "object"